grahamwaters/grahamwaters/README.md

-IBM has made strides towards collating wikipedia knowledge and creating a knowledge graph.
-This is a great step towards the creation of a lorebook generator for authors.
-I've been working on a project that will allow authors to use the NovelAI API to generate a lorebook for their world.
-This will allow authors to jumpstart their productivity with machine learning.
+IBM has made strides toward collating Wikipedia knowledge and creating a knowledge graph.
+This is an excellent step towards creating a lorebook generator for authors.
+In addition, I've been working on a project allowing authors to use the NovelAI API to generate a lorebook for their world.
+This will enable authors to jumpstart their productivity with machine learning.
 I've been working on this project for a few weeks now, and I'm excited to see the results.
-I'm hoping to have a working prototype by the end of the month.
+I hope to have a working prototype by the end of the month.

 ---

 # How to Support My Work

-If you'd like to contribute to the hours that I spend staring at my screen in deep concentration I welcome any and all caffeine donations. ☕ Also, if you'd like to sponsor a project that you see on my page please reach out and let me know where I should focus my attention.
+If you'd like to contribute to the hours, I spend staring at my screen in deep concentration, I welcome any caffeine donations. ☕ Also, if you'd like to sponsor a project you see on my page, please let me know where I should focus my attention.
 Open Source is a big brave new world.
 Cheers!

 <div align='Center'>